Snuupy/Extracurriculars/README.md

 ##2016
 - Hack Western 3
-  * Developed an Android application to improve drivers' habits in safety and insurance costs
+  * Developed an Android application to improve drivers' habits in safety and insurance costs (side project in progress)
 - BSides Ottawa Information Security Conference
   * Team placed 2nd in the BSides CTF (Capture the Flag)
 - Hack the North: http://devpost.com/software/xe-overlay
   * Placed 2nd in the Magnet Forensics Cracking the Code challenge
-  * Built a chrome extension overlay that let's you highlight a monetary amount and converts to your local currency embedded in the page
+  * Built a chrome extension overlay that let's you highlight a monetary amount and converts to your local currency embedded in the page using the XE.com API
 - QHacks: http://devpost.com/software/maketrumptrumpagain
   * Generated fake statements made by real politicians using Markov chains (Python, HTML, CSS, Bootstrap)
 - ConUHacks: http://devpost.com/software/beerbuddy